julita-w-chylinska/Blinkit-Sales-Analysis-PowerBI-PowerQuery/README.md

 - **Data preparation in Power Query**

-  The data exhibited a reasonable level of quality so data preparation involved merely two actions taken in several Power Query steps before creating visualizations in Power BI:
+  The data exhibited a reasonable level of quality so data preparation involved only two actions taken in several Power Query steps before creating visualizations in Power BI:
   - Cleaning 'Item Fat Content' Values: Standardized the values in the 'Item Fat Content' column by replacing inconsistent entries.
   - Rounding 'Item Visibility' Values: Duplicated the 'Item Visibility' column and rounded off the values to two decimal places in the new column.

+  Each step name has been manually adjusted to clearly reflect it's content.
+This way, anyone taking over the project can intuitively understand the purpose of each step.

   Query code (M language):
   ```M